NBA playoffs: Seven teams. Three great matchups. And a whole lot of injuries.

 FOX Sports Columnist

-The NBA playoffs have three nail-biting series that are locked at 2-2, guaranteed to extend toward the cusp of the weekend, if not further.
+The NBA playoffs have three nail-biting series, guaranteed to extend toward the cusp of the weekend, if not further.
 Plus, one contest is in the books already, with its victor, the Phoenix Suns, enjoying the deserved and unexpected benefit of a week’s break.
 Also, some big names have long since departed.

 And there have been a whole lot of injuries.